rishabh-ranjan/greed-expts/README.md

 # NeuroSED Experiments

-This repository contains the Jupyter Notebooks used to run the experiments reported in the paper "A Neural Framework for Learning Graph and Subgraph Similarity Measures".
+This repository contains the Jupyter notebooks used to run the experiments reported in the paper "NeuroSED: Learning Subgraph Similarity via Graph Neural Networks".
+The main repository is [NeuroSED](https://github.com/idea-iitd/NeuroSED).
 The notebooks have paths and configurations which are custom to our setup, but these can easily be adapted to experiment in general settings.

 ## Directory descriptions